 - At a spring training game in Kissimmee, FL, Braves minor league manager Luis Salazar is hit in the face by a foul ball off the bat of Brian McCann while standing in the dugout.
 Salazar immediately collapses and passes out and, bleeding abundantly, is transported by helicopter to a medical facility in Orlando, FL as trainers fear for his life.
 He regains consciousness in hospital, but has several facial fractures and will lose an eye as a result of the accident.

 - In Glendale, AZ, Dodgers P Jon Garland leaves the game in the second inning with a strained oblique muscle.
-He is likely to miss the beginning of the season as a result.
+He will miss the first two weeks of the season as a result.

 - 2012: